zaphar/jeremy.marzhillstudios.com/content/Intermediating-change.md

 My next task is to understand the impact this will have on my team.
 What questions are they likely to have?
 Will there be undesirable impacts that management may be unaware of?
-If you can anticipate those questions or potential setbacks you will go a long way to easing everyones minds.
+If you can anticipate those questions or potential setbacks you will go a long way to easing everyone's minds.
 It's crucial that management knows you understand the impacts these changes will have on the team and can communicate them back to them.
 It's also crucial that your team knows you are already proactively managing that impact on them.
 If